WireGuard Server in Debian

 apt update

-apt-get install wireguard -y
+apt-get install wireguard -y2.
+Configure wireguard server

 Generate key pairs (privatekey=server private key, publickey= server public key, priclikey=private client key, pubclikey=public server key)